Flaming (Internet): Flame war

 A flame war results when multiple users engage in provocative responses to an original post, which is sometimes flamebait.
 Flame wars often draw in many users, including those trying to defuse the flame war, and can quickly turn into a mass flame war that overshadows regular forum discussion.

 Resolving a flame war can be difficult, as it is often hard to determine who is really responsible for the degradation of a reasonable discussion into a flame war.
 Someone who posts a contrary opinion in a strongly focused discussion forum may be easily labeled a "baiter", "flamer", or "troll".

 Flame wars can become intense and can include "death threats, ad hominem invective, and textual amplifiers,” but to some sociologists flame wars can actually bring people together.
 What is being said in a flame war should not be taken too seriously since the harsh words are a part of flaming.

 An approach to resolving a flame war or responding to flaming is to communicate openly with the offending users.
 Acknowledging mistakes, offering to help resolve the disagreement, making clear, reasoned arguments, and even self-deprecation have all been noted as worthwhile strategies to end such disputes.
 However, others prefer to simply ignore flaming, noting that, in many cases, if the flamebait receives no attention, it will quickly be forgotten as forum discussions carry on.
 Unfortunately, this can motivate trolls to intensify their activities, creating additional distractions.

 "Taking the bait" or "feeding the troll" refers to someone who responds to the original message regardless of whether they are aware the original message was intended to provoke a response.
 Often when someone takes the bait, others will point this out to them with the acronym "YHBT", which is short for "You have been trolled", or reply with "don't feed the trolls".
-Forum users will usually not give the troll acknowledgement; that just "feeds the troll".
+Forum users will usually not give the troll acknowledgment; that just "feeds the troll".

-In sociology, history, or any kind of online ethnographic academic study, flame wars as a corpus, in a STS approach of controversies, may be used to understand what is at stake in a community.
-The idea is that the flame war drives the actors into abandoning a polite stance and forces them to engage into debate and to unveil otherwise concealed arguments.
-In this respect, the most interesting parts of an online corpus are the flame wars as "outbursts of heated, short and dense debates, in an ocean of evenly distributed polite messages".

-Mass flamewar

-A mass flamewar is a flamewar that grows out of a single post or comment into multiple other comments or posts quickly, in the same area where the original post was in.
-The mass flamewar usually lasts for multiple weeks or months after the first post was posted and died out.